- Degree awarded

 - How to apply

 Please apply via our online application form.
-See the application and selection section for details of the supporting documents we require.
+See the application and selection section for details of supporting documents.

-Due to the high demand for this course we operate a staged admissions process as set out below.
-However, we reserve the right to close applications at any stage if the course is full so recommend that you apply as early as possible.
+Due to the high demand for this course, we operate a staged admissions process.
+We reserve the right to close applications at any stage if the course is full.
+Please apply as early as possible.

-If we make you an offer, you will have 4 weeks to reply.
-Offers not replied to within 4 weeks will be withdrawn so that a place can be offered to another candidate.
+If we make you an offer, you will have two weeks to reply.
+Offers not replied to within two weeks will be withdrawn.

 Please note we give preference to applicants with grades above our minimum entry requirements due to the competition for places.